What they do

-For adult social care employers based in other parts of the UK, you may wish to contact our counterpart organisations; The Care Council for Wales, The Scottish Social Services Council and the Northern Ireland Social Care Council.
+If you’re based in other parts of the UK, you may wish to contact The Care Council for Wales, The Scottish Social Services Council and the Northern Ireland Social Care Council.

-The Whistleblowing Helpline’s new publication Raising Concerns at Work: Whistleblowing Guidance for Workers and Employers in Health and Social Care, which Skills for Care has been involved in developing, is now available to download.
+The Whistleblowing Helpline’s publication Raising Concerns at Work: Whistleblowing Guidance for Workers and Employers in Health and Social Care includes information about:

-- the importance of whistleblowing as an early warning system of problems, which research shows is often ignored
+- the importance of whistleblowing as an early warning system of problems

-- an outline of the legislation – the Public Interest Disclosure Act 1998
+- an outline of whistleblowing legislation (the Public Interest Disclosure Act 1998)

 - a flowchart of the whistleblowing process